JakobRobnik/MicroCanonicalHMC/README.md

 ## Usage

-This library is currently deprecated, in favor of the implementation in Blackjax: https://blackjax-devs.github.io/sampling-book/algorithms/mclmc.html.
+This repository is currently deprecated, in favor of the implementation in Blackjax: https://blackjax-devs.github.io/sampling-book/algorithms/mclmc.html.

 A Julia implementation is also available [here](https://github.com/JaimeRZP/MicroCanonicalHMC.jl).